mkosir/demozap/README.md

 ## Usage

-To use DemoTab CLI in your project:
+To use CLI in your project:

 - default export react component that you wish to create demo of
 - name component file as **`[filename].demotab.[ext]`**